doka1331/Project-3-SQLite-Visualization/README.md

 to see the top 10 ranked shows within the dataset.
 Below that cell, there exists an interactive cell that, when inputted with a Netflix title, will output the respective title's information and the aggregated total vote count that respective show recieved; then the user can compare that to the bar-graph above.

-References for "show_demo_info_script.ipynb" : I used ChatGPT Version 3.5 to help me generate an initial and bare-bones ipywidget function that with the necessary interactions.
+References for "show_demo_info_script.ipynb" : I used ChatGPT Version 3.5 to help me generate an initial and bare-bones ipywidget function with the necessary interactions.
 I did this by asking ChatGPT to create a widget that will take in an inputted movie title and spit out information about that chosen title.
 I also used ChatGPT to get an understanding of the syntax regarding Seaborn and how to create barplots with the Seaborn library and incorporate that into my widget.
 Link to website: *https://chat.openai.com/*